Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Secure-Data-Capture.md

 ### iFrame

 Allows a merchant an easy and secure way to embed a payment form into a website.
-Commerce Hub iFrame integration makes it simple to [tokenize](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) the payment credentials without collecting, processing, or being able to view those payment credentials in their untokenized form, lowering the PCI compliance requirements.
+Commerce Hub iFrame integration makes it simple to submit the payment credentials without collecting, processing, or being able to view those payment credentials in their untokenized form, lowering the PCI compliance requirements.

 Commerce Hub accomplishes this by injecting an iFrame into a parent form where customers can enter their data.
 The merchant can customize the form fields.